 Prior to the affiliation of Messrs.
 Klein, Friedman and Daniels with the Company, the Company primarily was a pharmacy benefit manager providing capitated services to the TennCare Medicaid population of Tennessee.
 Drawing upon their experience, know-how, contacts and relationships, managerial expertise, contracts under negotiation and strategic understandings and plans relating to the generic drug and health care industries, the Company has determined to pursue a business strategy that emphasizes the promotion and distribution of generic drugs through exclusive contracts with preferred generic drug manufacturers and the marketing of risk sharing pharmacy benefit programs to sponsors of public and private health plans outside of Tennessee.
 Negotiations are currently proceeding with a number of generic drug manufacturers and plan sponsors.
 Management believes that combining the interests of Messrs.
 Klein, Friedman and Daniels with the interests of the Company has resulted in a business strategy uniquely suited to capitalize on the present and expected conditions in the pharmaceutical and health care industries.
 Based upon the foregoing, in May 1996 Mr. Corvese granted to Messrs.
 Klein, Friedman and Daniels options to purchase 1,800,000, 1,500,000 and 300,000 shares of his Common Stock, respectively, at an exercise price of \$.10 per share.
 These options are immediately exercisable and have a term of ten years, subject to earlier termination upon certain mergers or consolidations of the Company or the sale or other disposition of all or substantially all of the assets of the Company ("Change in Control").
-Mr. Corvese also granted to Mr. Klein an additional option to purchase 1,860,000 shares of his Common Stock at a price of \$11.00 per share (the "Option").
-The Option has a term of ten years, subject to earlier termination upon a Change in Control of the Company or within certain specified periods following Mr. Klein's death, disability or termination of employment for any reason.
-The Option becomes exercisable in installments of 620,000 shares each on December 31, 1996, 1997 and 1998, respectively, and is immediately exercisable upon the approval of a Change in Control by the Company's Board of Directors or stockholders.
+Mr. Corvese also granted to Mr. Klein an additional option to purchase 1,860,000 shares of his Common Stock at a price of \$.10 per share (the "Option").
+The Option has a term of six years, subject to earlier termination (a) upon a Change in Control of the Company, (b) if Mr. Klein's four-year employment agreement with the Company is not renewed by the Company or, if renewed, his employment with the Company does not continue for any reason for an additional 12 months thereafter, or (c) Mr. Klein voluntarily terminates his employment with the Company prior to May 2001.
+Although the Option is immediately exercisable, Mr. Corvese will have the right to repurchase from Mr. Klein, at a purchase price of \$.10 per share, the shares of Common Stock issued upon exercise of the Option commencing seven months after the occurrence of an event described in (b) or (c) above, provided that Mr. Corvese's repurchase option will terminate upon a Change in Control of the Company or to the extent the Company achieves certain levels of consolidated net income in any one fiscal year.
+Mr. Klein has agreed that he will not dispose of any shares of Common Stock issued upon exercise of the Option to the extent such shares are or may be subject to Mr. Corvese's repurchase option.
 In connection with the grant of the foregoing options, the Company granted certain registration rights to Messrs.
 Corvese, Klein, Friedman and Daniels.
 See "Shares Eligible for Future Sale."